tghack 2020 |

 $ patchelf --set-interpreter ./ld-2.31.so ./crap

-After checking the protections enabled with checksec
+After checking the protections enabled with checksec, it

 looks like this is a 64bit binary with everything enabled: